chomats/gradle-js-plugin/README.md

-# This plugin is no longer maintained!
-Please consider the [Gradle Node Plugin](https://github.com/node-gradle/gradle-node-plugin).
+# This plugin is for gradle 8.14 and upper.
+You can build and deploy in your repository.

 # Gradle Javascript Plugin!
 Aiming to be the *simplest* way to manage your JavaScript in a build.